1958 1959 1960 1961 1962 1963 1964

 26 Title: Somebody

-Help Me The Spencer Davis Group was formed in Birmingham, England in 1963 by Spencer Davis with lead vocalist Steve Winwood.
+Help Me The Spencer Davis Group was formed in Birmingham, England in 1963 by Spencer Davis (17 Jul 1939 - 19 Oct 2020) with lead vocalist Steve Winwood (born 12 May 1948).
 They signed a recording contract in 1964, and their first (minor) hit came in November that year.
-More recordings were issued, but they all peaked at low positions on the charts until December 1965 when the single "Keep On Running" reached number one in the UK charts.
+More recordings were issued, but they all peaked at low positions on the charts until December 1965 when the single "Keep On Running" reached Number One in the UK charts.
 This was quickly followed by another chart-topper, "Somebody Help Me", in spring 1966.
 They had two more Top 10 hits, the first in November 1966 and the second in early 1967.
 Steve Winwood left the group in April 1967 to form the band Traffic.
 Winwood's brother, Muff, bass player in the group, also left to become a producer and A&R man at their record company.
 Replacements were recruited and two more singles reached the Top 40.
 They split in 1969.
-However, there have been subsequent reunion concert tours into the 2000s, but only Davis now remains from the original lineup. |
+However, there were subsequent reunion concert tours into the 2000s, with only Davis from the original lineup.
+Davis died in October 2020, aged 81. |

 27 Title: Homeward